threatwoven/from-breach-to-detection/README.md

 Purple Team Insight

-This simulation highlights how attackers exploit trust boundaries, and how defenders can shift from perimeter-based security to behavior and context-aware detection
+This simulation highlights how attackers exploit trust boundaries, and how defenders can shift from perimeter-based security to behavior and context-aware detection.
 ![Attack Flow](attack-flow.png.png)